NabaviLab-Git/odor_selec/README.md

 ## Overview

-This tool analyzes two-photon calcium imaging data to classify neurons based on their selectivity to positive vs. negative odor cues.
+This tool analyzes one-photon calcium imaging data to classify neurons based on their selectivity to positive vs. negative odor cues.
 It processes multiple training sessions and tracks how selectivity evolves over time.

 ## Features